sadawi/MagneticFields/README.md

   print("Age was changed to \(value)")
 }
 ```

-`Field` itself implements `FieldObserver`, and the `-->` operator can also be used to create a link between two fields.  `sourceField --> destinationField` will set the value of `destinationField` to that of `sourceField` immediately, and again whenever `sourceField`'s value changes.

-The relation can be made bidirectional using the `<-->` operator.
-In that case, both fields will initially have the value of the field on the right-hand side, and subsequent changes to either will be propagated to the other.

 The `-->` operator can be chained through any combination of closures and fields.